nemisj/docs/cv.md

 * Implmeneted Webservices module for backend system in Java ( using SAAJ ) and implemented extra layer to handle DIME attachements.

-	At that momen Mendix decided to connect their backend ( Mendix Application Server ) and interchange data with different web-services.
+	At that momen Mendix decided to connect their backend ( Mendix Application Server ) system and interchange data with different web-services.
 For that reason I've implemented Webservice communication module with support of DIME attachements.

-* Implemented "Planning" UI-module in JavaScript.
+* Implemented "Planner" UI-module in JavaScript.

 	This was custom widget to have minimal ui for Gantt chart like planngins.

-* Uitwerken en realiseren van Rapportage module voor Mendix Business Modeler ( in C# )
+* Workingout and creating Planning module for Mendix Business Modeler ( in C# )

-	fusioncharts
+	In order to use planner module in the client, it also had to be implemented inside Modeler tooling.

-* Implementeren van portal op bestaande Mendix Client ( in JavaScript )
+* Implementing portal ( in JavaScript )

-	igoogle portal, infrastucture,
+	Was creating set of custom widgets and creating infrastructer for configurable 'portlets'.
+It was something like iGoogle portal but only of Mendix.

 __Keywords__: WSDL, .NET C#

-###### 2005 november - 2006 may: Junior JavaScript developer,  Mendix, Rotterdam
+##### 2005 november - 2006 may: Junior JavaScript developer,  Mendix, Rotterdam

 Started working at Mendix <http://mendix.com> as student ( Intern/Internship ).